 The CEO is in every meeting, not because every meeting needs the CEO, but because nobody else can speak for the CEO or act on their behalf.
 The calendar is packed.
 There is no time to think.
 Decisions either happen reactively in the room (without proper preparation) or they don't happen at all (because the CEO ran out of bandwidth before getting to them).

 The leadership team feels disconnected from the CEO's priorities, because those priorities aren't being communicated in any structured way.
-People fill the vacuum with assumptions.
-Assumptions diverge.
-Teams work at cross purposes.
+People fill the vacuum with assumptions, the assumptions diverge, and teams end up working at cross purposes.
 The CEO finds out three months later and wonders how it got there.

 Information flows in but not back out.
 The CEO is taking dozens of inputs from across the organization every day, and without somebody filtering, synthesizing, and routing that information, the CEO either drowns in it or starts ignoring it.
 Neither outcome is good.